How People Use Ensō

 Enso has helped me write one poem per day

-What did I learn (by writing this down)
+What I learned (by writing this down)

 More people than I expected use Ensō for the type of work that normally is associated with more structured writing (think: scripts, books, posts, videos).